-- high and consistent expectations of all staff, students and parents and carers - prioritise positive relationships between staff and students, recognising the fundamental role this plays in building and sustaining student wellbeing - creating a culture that is inclusive, engaging and supportive - welcoming all parents/carers and being responsive to them as partners in learning - analysing and being responsive to a range of school data such as attendance, Attitudes to School Survey, parent survey data, student management data and school level assessment data - deliver a broad curriculum including VET programs, VCE and VCAL to ensure that students are able to choose subjects and programs that are tailored to their interests, strengths and aspirations - teachers at Horsham College use High Impact Teaching Strategies as part of the Visible Learning instructional framework to ensure an explicit, common and shared model of instruction to ensure that evidenced-based, high yield teaching practices are incorporated into all lessons - teachers at Horsham College adopt a broad range of teaching and assessment approaches to effectively respond to the diverse learning styles, strengths and needs of our students and follow the standards set by the Victorian Institute of Teaching - our school's Statement of Values are incorporated into our curriculum and promoted to students, staff and parents so that they are shared and celebrated as the foundation of our school community - carefully planned transition programs to support students moving into different stages of their schooling - positive behaviour and student achievement is acknowledged in the classroom, and formally in school assemblies and communication to parents - monitor student attendance and implement attendance improvement strategies at a whole-school, cohort and individual level - students have the opportunity to contribute to and provide feedback on decisions about school operations through the Student Representative Council, Student Representation on School Council and other forums.
-Students are also encouraged to speak with their teachers, Year Level Coordinator, Assistant Principal and Principal whenever they have any questions or concerns. - create opportunities for cross-age connections amongst students through school productions, sporting and music programs
+High and consistent expectations of all staff, students, parents, and carers

+- Prioritise positive relationships between staff and students, recognising the fundamental role this plays in building and sustaining student wellbeing - Creating a culture that is inclusive, engaging, and supportive and that embraces and celebrates diversity and empowers all students to participate and feel valued - Welcoming all parents/carers and being responsive to them as partners in learning - Analysing and being responsive to a range of school data such as attendance, Attitudes to School Survey, parent survey data, student management data and school level assessment data - Deliver a broad curriculum including VET programs, VCE and Vocational Major to ensure that students are able to choose subjects and programs that are tailored to their interests, strengths, and aspirations - Teachers at Horsham College use High Impact Teaching Strategies as part of the Visible Learning instructional framework to ensure an explicit, common, and shared model of instruction to ensure that evidenced-based, high yield teaching practices are incorporated into all lessons - Teachers at Horsham College adopt a broad range of teaching and assessment approaches to effectively respond to the diverse learning styles, strengths and needs of our students and follow the standards set by the Victorian Institute of Teaching - Our school's Statement of Values are incorporated into our curriculum and promoted to students, staff, and parents so that they are shared and celebrated as the foundation of our school community - Carefully planned transition programs to support students moving into different stages of their schooling - Positive behaviour and student achievement is acknowledged in the classroom, and formally in school assemblies and communication to parents - Monitor student attendance and implement attendance improvement strategies at a whole-school, cohort, and individual level - Students have the opportunity to contribute to and provide feedback on decisions about school operations through the Student Representative Council, Student Representation on School Council, and other forums.
+Students are also encouraged to speak with their teachers, Year Level Coordinator, Assistant Principal and Principal whenever they have any questions or concerns. - Create opportunities for cross-age connections amongst students through school productions, sporting, and music programs as well as extra-curricular activities. - All students are welcome to self-refer to the Student Wellbeing Officers, School Chaplain, Year Level Coordinators, Sub-School Leading Teacher, Assistant Principal and Principal if they would like to discuss a particular issue or feel as though they may need support of any kind.
+We are proud to have an 'open door' policy where students and staff are partners in learning.

-- All students are welcome to self-refer to the Student Wellbeing Officers, School Chaplain, Year Level Coordinators, Sub-School Leading Teacher, Assistant Principal and Principal if they would like to discuss a particular issue or feel as though they may need support of any kind.
-We are proud to have an 'open door' policy where students and staff are partners in learning - we engage in school wide positive behaviour support with our staff and students, which includes programs such as: - Respectful Relationships - Safe Schools - Koorie Inclusive School Wide Positive Behaviour Program - programs developed to address specific behaviour issues - opportunities for student inclusion (i.e. sports teams, clubs, recess and lunchtime activities)
+- We engage in school wide positive behaviour support with our staff and students, which includes programs such as: - Respectful Relationships - Safe Schools - o Programs developed to address specific behaviour issues - Opportunities for student inclusion (i.e. sports teams, clubs, recess, and lunchtime activities) - Measures are in place to empower our school community to identify, report and address inappropriate and harmful behaviours such as racism, homophobia and other forms of discrimination or harassment.